undefined-academy/semana-1/IRatten-5681/README.md

 ### Useful Alias

 1. alias gadd='git add .'          ----> This command is to add all files to staging area in git.
+1. alias gcom='git commit -m '$1'' ----> This command is to commit all the files and be ready to push them into the repository